IRVLUTD/isaac_sim_moveit/README.md

-MoveIt interface for Isaac Sim
+MoveIt interface of the Fetch Mobile Manipulator for Isaac Sim

 ## Usage
 1. launch standalone application using Isaac Sim Python